duckietown/mooc-exercises/collision/README.md

 - [`mooc-collision-check-vali`][vali] is the **validation** challenge.
 You will be able to see the score and other output.
 - [`mooc-collision-check-test`][test] is the **testing** challenge.
 You will not be able to see the scores.

 To pass, you have to get at least 95% of the queries correct on the `mooc-collision-check-test` challenge.
 (This allows some slack, so that you can experiment with probabilistic algorithms).
+However, the goal is to have 100% accuracy.
+This will lead to your planning algorithm in the next exercise having better performance, and you might be able to get high up on the [leaderboards](https://challenges.duckietown.org/v4/humans/challenges/mooc-collision-check-test/leaderboard)!

 Note that you cannot do